Ultramann/shifu/README.md

 (____/(_)  (_)(_____)(_)    (______)
 ```

 **SH**ell **I**nterface **FU**nctions, or shifu, is a set of utility functions to make creating a cli from a shell script simple.

 Shell scripts make gluing together functionality from different cli's pretty easy.
 However, if you want to extend the script's capabilities to have advanced cli features: related but distinct entry points, aka subcommands, nested subcommands, distinct command line options for those subcommands, subcommand specific help strings; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but with value that's mostly of the sentimental variety.
-Shifu aims to address that problem and make creating a cli from a shell script declarative and maintainable.
+Shifu aims to address that problem and make creating a powerful cli from a shell script declarative and maintainable.

 Shifu has the following qualities:
-* POSIX compliance; aka, compatibility many shells
+* compatibility many shells
   * tested with: ksh, dash, bash, zsh
 * declarative argument parsing
 * subcommand dispatching